blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Specific Problems with Christianity.md

 - Killing child
 	- https://www.youtube.com/watch?v=yj5ai4SvcX8: See 21:xx in the video (they guy said killing child early will make them go to heaven)

+15 second prayer.

+So Alhamdulillah, we've moved into a different I'm set up but I pray that I lost pants on makes it more beneficial it's more conducive to a, classroom environment it is better to have people packed in, and you know

+hopefully **Insha Allah Ta'ala**, being regular in some of the classes that we have here but obviously this is a very unique

+lecture that we have here tonight.
+It's it's not one that's in response to any

+sort of emergency it's actually one that compliments is meant to compliment the collection that we just released which

+**has been in the works for months** **(Alhamdulillal adhfladfh;)** on the age of Aisha **la;jfd;ajfdsa** and the name of

+the collection was more than just a number and the idea was to make sure

+that we don't only contextualize the age of our I sold the Aisha **afdlhfdfds** in

+broader context using an interdisciplinary approach as did **Asadullah** along with dr. Brown or looking

+1:12

+at you know what the definition of a child has been and is today and will be

+1:18

+in the future but instead to actually reclaim the entire narrative about Aisha

+1:23

+**daffdafds** and I've told this story in the past before about you know an incident that I had with a woman at

+1:30

+University of Florida who could not come to terms or grapple with this particular issue of the age of Aisha **afdsfdsafsd** but Allah **Subhanahu WA Ta'ala** blessed her through knowing the person of Aisha **loved the Aloha** and had to

+1:43

+actually come to Islam through that knowledge of Aisha as a person and actually to name her daughter Aisha once

+1:50

+she gave birth to Aisha because one thing if you just pay very close attention to if you attend Jamar Altimas

+1:56

+if you attend Islamic lectures the amount of mentions that **AIsha alfdkhfd;ahdfda**

+2:01

+ gets is more than any woman in the lifetime of the Prophet **sallallaahu any who has seldom** and as much as any man in

+2:08

+the lifetime of the Prophet **sallallahu alayhi wa sallam** in fact the last culture that I gave I ended off with a story about Aisha

+2:15

+**about the Aloha** and because through Aisha we know the **prophet sallallaahu he was selling** through Aisha we know our

+2:21

+religion through **Aisha shuttle the Aloha Donna** we developed not just a greater appreciation of love for the prophet

+2:27

+**sallallaahu he was salam** but we actually develop a greater love and appreciation for her and she is our mother and so I

+2:34

+want you to first and foremost understand that we're talking about your

+2:40

+mom my mom she is as beloved to us as

+2:45

+our own biological mothers would be and she is our mother because **allah subhana**

+**wa ta'ala** gave her that distinction when he gave that distinction to the wives of the messenger **sallallahu wasallam** and

+she is our mother and that she is the access that had we not had we would not

+3:05

+know our religion in the way that we know our religion today can you imagine how much we'd be deprived from were not

+3:10

+fry **AIsha afdshfdfsdads** an huh and the wisdom of Allah subhana WA Ta'ala in placing a woman like each

+3:16

+other the Allah Hana and the life of the Prophet sallallaahu ani wa sallam and by extension in our lives through her

+3:23

+example and through her entrance into the example of the Prophet sallallahu

+3:28

+alayhi wa sallam so where does the debate about the age of Aisha about the Aloha come into and it's very

+3:34

+interesting because the Prophet fly sometime caned fourteen hundred and fifty years ago all right so we're

+3:41

+talking you know centuries ago and over the years there have been different

+3:48

+attacks on the prophet salallahu alayhi wasalam and obviously there is an agenda behind the attacks on the Prophet peace

+3:53

+be upon him starting from the time that he lived himself Salalah Hani hua Salaam and as you go through generation after

+4:01

+generation you see the evolution of those attacks on the person and the character of the prophet salallahu

+4:07

+alayhi wasalam this particular topic which is a favorite talking point of

+4:13

+Islamophobes today was not just a minor point or a footnote in the talking

+4:20

+points of Islamophobes over thirteen centuries it was completely non-existence meaning

+4:26

+you cannot find in the hundreds and hundreds of books of attacks on the prophet sallallaahu anima Salam's

+4:32

+character from Quraysh to the Orientalists to the to the early

+4:37

+European writers on the character of the prophet sallallaahu you assume you cannot find a single attack on this

+4:44

+particular facet of the prophet sallallaahu our newest cinemas life not one person takes objection to it in fact

+4:50

+it is not even an item for discussion within the Islamic tradition itself there are no lengthy discourses about

+4:57

+the age of Aisha the Aloha that exists from an imam al-ghazali or syphilis unbent a Nia so both the defense as well

+5:06

+as the discourse not necessarily in the context of a defense

+5:12

+both of those are contemporary issues that have been brought up so when we say not only was this not an issue in the

+5:19

+time of the prophets like some in the 7th century where Quraysh employed every attack they possibly could on the

+5:25

+character and the person of the Prophet peace be upon him it was not an issue until the 21st century yet somehow it's

+5:32

+become the favorite talking point to try to portray the prophet sallallaahu on Eva saw them in a certain way and there

+5:37

+are numerous ways that we could approach the issue you could approach it and say well look at marriages in the past right

+5:43

+and you could say you could point to how unfair the uniqueness of the critique of

+5:49

+the prophets lie some is in this regard because if you took from Christian tradition or Jewish tradition or

+5:55

+completely secular tradition you will find people that were married with much larger age gaps than that of the

+6:01

+prophets like some and nice all of the ilan including for example those that that believe that Maria Martinez Salaam

+6:08

+that Mary was married to Joseph and the age gap being almost twice as much as the age gap between the prophets like

+6:14

+Simon is all of the law and huh with Maria my audience that I'm being in her teens and Joseph being in his 80s but

+6:20

+that not being a discussion not being an issue to be brought up and I remember you know it was interesting to me as I

+6:26

+was looking when I first started studying the biographies of people and the time of the Prophet slice them as a

+6:31

+whole and I'll never forget something that actually happened with me and it wasn't in the context of an attack or a

+6:36

+discourse I was just reading in the table thought and the asaba about I'm the love nor I'm

+6:41

+gonna be Ross may Allah be pleased with him and his father and it listed I'm gonna bring us and the mother of Abdul

+6:48

+of Muhammad Oz as 12 and 10 when Abdullah was born and I went hmm that

+6:54

+must be a typo then I realized it wasn't because I started cross-checking all the

+6:59

+sources like wait they had twelve-year-old parents back to that could you imagine a twelve-year-old

+7:06

+walking around with a child right a 12 year old man and a 10 year old woman

+7:12

+walking around in the mess and you'd be like wait what is this that's because human beings looked so decidedly

+7:18

+different 1,400 years ago than they do today right and some how are you finding

+7:23

+mama Shafi I don't him a lot talking about you know a 50 year old grandmother with a 13 year old grandson and you're

+7:28

+just like what's going on here how how is this all evolving and cases of law that took place at the time and you